patrickgrady/prototype-starter/README.md

 prototype-starter
 =================

-This is a prototype starter for spinning up new projects quickly
+This well-commented prototype starter for spinning up new projects quickly.

+It includes the following:
+- A basic index file
+- A ruby config file
+- A properly organized folder structure
+- Properly organized Sass files
+- Normalize for sensible defaults
+- The beginnings of a typography system
+- A few mixins and extends to get started